Generic Name: oxymorphone (ox ee MOR fone)

 Overdose symptoms may include extreme drowsiness, muscle weakness, confusion, cold and clammy skin, pinpoint pupils, shallow breathing, slow heart rate, fainting, or coma.

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with oxymorphone.
 Check your food and medicine labels to be sure these products do not contain alcohol.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Opana will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Opana side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Opana: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Opana: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 feeling short of breath, weak or shallow breathing;